 Editor: Please make the following changes to the paragraphs below.
 STA procedures to post a GAS Query Request to an advertisement server(#571)

-Upon receipt of a GAS Initial Request or a Group Addressed GAS Request frame, an MLME-GAS.indication primitive shall be issued to the STA’s SME.
-Upon receipt of an MLME-GAS.indication primitive indicating the receipt of a GAS Initial Request frame, the STA shall transmit a GAS Initial Response or Group Addressed GAS Response frame to the requesting STA according to the following procedures.
-Upon receipt of an MLME-GAS.indication primitive indicating the receipt of a Group Addressed GAS Request frame, the STA may transmit a GAS Initial Response frame to the requesting STA or transmit a Group Addressed GAS Response frame according to the following procedures.
+Upon receipt of a GAS Initial Request, Group Addressed GAS Request or GAS Comeback Request Fragment frame, an MLME-GAS.indication primitive shall be issued to the STA’s SME.
+Upon receipt of an MLME-GAS.indication primitive indicating the receipt of a GAS Initial Request, Group Addressed GAS Request or GAS Comeback Request Fragment frame, the STA shall transmit a GAS Initial Response, Group Addressed GAS Response or GAS Comeback Response frame to the requesting STA according to the following procedures.
 If the requesting STA is in the associated state and in the power save mode, the responding STA shall buffer the MMPDU for transmission according to the procedures in 11.2.3 (Power management in a non-DMG infrastructure network); otherwise the STA shall queue the MMPDU for transmission as follows:

 If the Advertisement Protocol ID field in the Advertisement Protocol element does not equal the value contained in any dot11GASAdvertisementID, then the STA shall not post the query to an advertisement server(#571).
 The STA shall transmit an individually addressed GAS Initial Response frame to the requesting STA containing a dialog token whose value is identical to the dialog token in the GAS Initial Request frame, a Status Code field(#3326) equal to GAS_ADVERTISEMENT_PROTOCOL_NOT_SUPPORTED (see Table 9-78 (Status codes)), an Advertisement Protocol element containing the Advertisement Protocol ID field used in the GAS Initial Request frame and GAS Comeback Delay and Query Response Length fields both set to 0.(#3326)(#4356)